French Drain -

 Have you considered an indoor French drain?

 Yes, you read that correctly.
 An indoor French drain.
-If it’s too difficult to dig at the side of your house or building due to your landscape or if another property is too close, you will need to find another solution to a standard exterior French drain.
+If it’s too difficult to dig around the perimeter of your house or building due to your landscape or if another property is too close, you will need to find another solution to a standard exterior French drain.
 It’s possible to install a French drain from the inside of the property by breaking part of the concrete slab.
 Despite this alternative method, the cost should be relatively similar since you will not have to excavate around the exterior.
 This is a better solution in some cases and is just as effective in protecting the structure from moisture.
-Obviously, if your basement has already been finished, this solution isn’t ideal as it will involve undoing the flooring.
+Obviously, if your basement has already been finished, this solution isn’t ideal as it will involve removing the flooring.

 They're not French... but they are experts in French drains!